Catalyst Acceleration for Gradient-Based Non-Convex Optimization: Introduction

 In~\cite{NIPS2015_5728}, a similar strategy is proposed, focusing instead on convergence guarantees under the so-called Kurdyka-{\L}ojasiewicz inequality---a property corresponding to polynomial-like growth of the function, as shown by \cite{error_KL}.
 Our scheme is in the same spirit as these previous papers, since it monotonically interlaces proximal-point steps (instead of proximal-gradient as in~\cite{GL2}) and extrapolation/acceleration steps.
 A fundamental difference is that our method is generic and accommodates inexact computations, since we allow the subproblems to be approximately solved by any method we wish to accelerate.

-By considering $C^2$-smooth nonconvex objective functions~$f$ with Lipschitz continuous gradient $\nabla f$ and Hessian $\nabla^2 f$, Carmon et al.~\cite{CDHS} propose an algorithm with complexity $O(\epsilon^{-7/4}\log(1/\epsilon))$, based on iteratively solving convex subproblems closely related to the original problem.
+By considering $C^2$-smooth nonconvex objective functions~$f$ with Lipschitz continuous gradient $\nabla f$ and Hessian $\nabla^2 f$, the authors of~\cite{CDHS} propose an algorithm with complexity $O(\epsilon^{-7/4}\log(1/\epsilon))$, based on iteratively solving convex subproblems closely related to the original problem.
 It is not clear if the complexity of their algorithm improves in the convex setting.
 Note also that the algorithm proposed in~\cite{CDHS} is inherently for $C^2$-smooth minimization and requires exact gradient evaluations.
 This implies that the scheme does not allow incorporating nonsmooth regularizers and can not exploit finite sum structure.

+In \cite{reddi2016proximal}, stochastic methods for minimizing \eqref{eq:main-obj} using variants of SVRG \cite{JT_SVRG} and SAGA \cite{saga}.
+Their scheme works for both convex and nonconvex settings and achieves convergence guarantees of $O(Ln/\varepsilon)$ (convex) and $O(n^{2/3} L/\varepsilon^{2})$ (nonconvex).
+Although for nonconvex problems our scheme guarantees a rate of $\tilde{O} \left ( \frac{nL}{\varepsilon^2} \right )$, it enjoys the optimal accelerated rate in the convex setting (See Table~\ref{ncvx_catalyst:tbl: exist_alg_conv_rates_main}).
+The empirical results of \cite{reddi2016proximal} used a step size of $1/L$, but their theoretical analysis without mini-batching required a much smaller step-size, $1/(n^{2/3}L)$, whereas our analysis is able to use the larger $1/L$ stepsize.

+A stochastic scheme for minimizing \eqref{eq:main-obj} under the nonconvex but \emph{smooth} setting were recently considered in \cite{SCSG_noncvx}.
+The method can be seen as a nonconvex variant of the stochastically controlled stochastic gradient (SCSG) methods \cite{SCSG}.
+If the target accuracy is small, then the method performs no worse than nonconvex SVRG \cite{reddi2016proximal}.
+If the target accuracy is large, the method achieves a rate better than SGD.
+The proposed scheme does not incorporate nonsmooth regularizers and it is unclear whether numerically the scheme performs as well as SVRG.

 Finally, a stochastic method related to SVRG~\cite{JT_SVRG} for minimizing large sums while automatically adapting to the weak convexity constant of the objective function is proposed in~\cite{natasha}.
 When the weak convexity constant is small (\emph{i.e.}, the function is nearly convex), the proposed method enjoys an improved efficiency estimate.
-This algorithm, however, does not automatically accelerate for convex problems, in the sense that the overall rate is slower than $O(\epsilon^{-2/3})$ in terms of target accuracy $\epsilon$ on the gradient norm.
+This algorithm, however, does not automatically accelerate for convex problems, in the sense that the overall rate is slower than $O(\epsilon^{-3/2})$ in terms of target accuracy $\epsilon$ on the gradient norm.